What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 Adults Can Heal Bones Naturally Too

+Children do have more remodeling capacity because they are still growing.
 But adults still heal fractures naturally.
 Adult bone healing still involves hematoma formation, granulation tissue, callus formation, and bone remodeling.
-The body still performs the healing.
 Surgery may hold bone in position, but surgery does not replace biology.

-“Can this adult fracture be reduced, aligned, immobilized, protected, and monitored without metal hardware?”
+The better question is: Can this fracture, regardless of my age, be reduced, aligned, immobilized, protected, and monitored without metal hardware?

 Sources: NCBI Bookshelf: Fracture Healing Overview and Remodelling in Children's Fractures and Limits of Acceptability.

-“Less Remodeling Capacity” Is Not a Blank Check for Surgery
+Less Remodeling Capacity Is Not a Blank Check for Surgery

 Less remodeling capacity means adults are less likely than young children to self-correct a poorly aligned healed fracture over time.
 It does not mean adults cannot heal naturally.
 It does not mean every adult displaced fracture needs plates and screws.
 And it does not prove that a cast will fail.